WernerVdM97/Masters-Thesis/README.md

 within a tree structure which is shown to exhibit overfitting in specific cases.
 MTF produced similar performance to an artificial feed-forward neural network and outperformed the M5 model tree, an ensemble of M5 model trees and support vector regression.

+## This repo contains
+- All classes necessary to implement MTF, see [`rsc/PyGasope/PyForest.py`](https://github.com/WernerVdM97/Masters-Thesis/blob/main/rsc/PyGasope/PyForest.py) for the main class.
+- Results of comparing GASOPE, MT and MTF against other state of the art regression techniques.